The Insider's Guide to Buying Property in Honduras & Roatan

 With a population of 8 million, the country spans 43,278 square miles, largely comprising mountains and pristine jungle filled with fascinating Mayan ruins and over a dozen national parks.
 Not having received the same degree of attention and investment as Central American countries such as Panama, Costa Rica, Belize and Nicaragua, the Honduras real estate market is in the very early stages of development and prices are generally much lower.

 For property buyers, Roatan in Honduras’s Bay Islands is without a doubt the most developed real estate market.
-With beautiful white sand beaches and some of the best diving in the Caribbean, the island is a popular choice for American second-home buyers with buyers looking to retire in Roatan.
-A number of resorts have been developed on the island which include property for sale and beachfront homes in Roatan are in much demand.
+Here you can find tropical-style beach houses, contemporary villas and condos overlooking resort pools and golf courses.
+With beautiful white sand beaches, some of the best diving in the Caribbean and attractive property prices, Roatan is a popular choice for overseas buyers looking for value without sacrificing the experience of idyllic island life.
+The island is popular with buyers looking for a vacation home, to relocate and to retire in Roatan.

 Parts of Honduras’s northern coast are also starting to be developed.
 Fringed by long sandy beaches set against a backdrop of jungle, lagoons and mountains, the northern coast of Honduras is spectacularly beautiful.
 The resort towns of the northern coast enjoy beautiful views of the Caribbean Sea and access to magnificent national parks.
 Northern Honduras, including Tela Bay in the department of Atlántida and Trujillo in the department of Colon, is an emerging real estate market offering land for sale which is ideal for eco-development and beautifully appointed homes in new beach and golf resorts.